 - Stop taking any medicines that may be making symptoms worse.

 If these steps do not help, medicines to treat depression and talk therapy often help.

 Doctors often prescribe lower doses of antidepressants to older people, and increase the dose more slowly than in younger adults.

-To better manage depression at home, you should:
+To better manage depression at home:

 - Surround yourself with caring, positive people and do fun activities.